daleksla/libperf/README.md

 Finally, call `libperf_close` to shut down the library

+The return value of each function can be used to discern whether errors occured or not.
+For all functions except the initialisation function, an integer code is returned:
+- If the code is 0, function executed successfully
+- If the code is 1, there was an error interfacing with the `libperf` library (e.g. due to bad user parameters)
+- If the code is 2, everything was fine until interacting with the system itself failed

+For the latter case, the value of `errno` should be used in the moment to obtain the cause.
+Logging, for both errors, will inform of the action which failed to execute

-Refer to `example.c`
+Refer to `examples/example.c`

 ### CXX API

-All functions from the C API are put into namespace `libperf`, with exception `std::runtime_error` being thrown if errors occur.
-Furthermore, the `libperf::Perf` approaches access to this library via the RAII idiom
+All functions from the C API are put into namespace `libperf`, as methods of class `libperf::Perf` which follows the RAII idiom.

+The exception `std::system_error` is thrown when errors occur, distinguishing either a system error code (i.e. `errno`) or a library-centric one.
+Logging functionality remains the same

+Refer to `examples/example.cpp`

 ### Compiling